codenameyau/elastic-beanstalk-nginx-flask/README.md

 configuration files will be difficult to understand, and your deployment process will face unexpected issues that will be difficult to troubleshoot.

+**Note:** Python applications are tied to Apache.
+If you decide to use node.js, Elastic Beanstalk will run with nginx instead.

 ### Still wanna go for it?